domlysi/djangocms-uikit/README.md

 # DjangoCMS UiKit

-This package implements the UiKit Elements as reusable Plugins for the DjangoCMS.
+This package implements the UIKit Elements as reusable Plugins for the DjangoCMS.

 ### Prerequisites